“It’s often harder to take a pounding when you’re in stranger surroundings.”

 “Didn’t know that I was…” Seemed I was learning more than I wanted here, sooner than reasonably expected.
 Melissa once said that Sydney feinted and jabbed at anyone who started getting too close.
 Yet here she was, on the ropes and singing like yesterday’s contender.
-It was flattering, unnerving—I reflected on Moon telling me many cheeky anecdotes involving her former sister-in-law as we explored ‘Waif and Grain’ one blizzardy night before the fireplace.
+It was flattering, unnerving—I reflected on Moon telling me many cheeky anecdotes involving her former sister-in-law as we explored ‘Waif and Grain’ before the cabin’s fireplace one blizzard night.
 She was always so self-effacing about her portrait.
 Gotta call her, first thing before I hit the road back home.

 With little immediate hope of conversational detente, my eyes again drifted off, trolling the undertow of this baldly queerest of cabarets.
 Distant, earthy—exotic looks, erotic moves, subtropical, faraway places, escapist sailing away—that I could not deny, nor that I’d ever been any place so appalling, at the same time so appealing.
 The Balmy Palm had a tropical air that even the night’s re-stiffening, grassy breezes couldn’t shake from its limbs.
 Clothes horse latitudes comprised aloha shirts, safari shorts, festive draw-string beach pants and tire-soled huaraches—all brazenly loose on skin taut and tanned, hot flashes of zirconium buckles, ear gear, copious layered chains.